o2-qrz/neural-shorts/README.md

 Action: The President of the space corporation slowly turns away from the window, returns to his desk, and sinks deeply into his leather chair.
 He no longer looks at the AI's financial charts.
 He calmly reaches out, picks up a thick paper textbook on the Mandarin language, and opens the first page.
 The camera zooms in on his eyes, reflecting the complex, sharp black Chinese characters printed on the white paper.
 The screen slowly fades into deep, solid black.

+*******

+Genre: Primitive Satire / Macroeconomics of Force [1.1]

+Duration: ~2 minutes

+Scene 1

+Audio: A low, rhythmic, continuous thud of a shamanic drum.
+The dry snapping of burning wood.
+Music: a heavy, industrial primal drum beat.

+Visuals: One million years ago.
+A dark, rocky canyon filled with primitive tents.
+By the fire sits a Tribal Chief, focused on spinning a wooden stick with a sharp flint stone tightly bound to it by animal tendons.
+The fire reflects in his cold eyes.
+Nearby, a Shaman frantically rotates ritual masks to invoke spirits, while the men stamp their bare feet in a manic war dance [1.1].

+Dialogue/Voiceover: The neighbors only have simple sharpened sticks.
+We have the ultimate technology—the patent on the stone spearhead.
+The Chief's internal calculator is already dividing their beads, women, and food [1.1].
+The destruction loop is active.

+Scene 2

+Audio: Suddenly, an explosion of wild, terrifying screams, the loud cracking of broken branches, the whistling of flying rocks, and heavy, crushing blows.
+Music erupts into chaotic, distorted glitch-industrial noise.

+Visuals: A narrow forest trail.
+The stone-spear tribe rushes forward to raid the village, but instantly falls into a ferocious ambush.
+Warriors from the neighboring tribe, carrying simple sharpened sticks, leap out from the dense bushes.

+Action: The neighbors had the exact same plans and calculations of ego [1.1].
+A brutal, symmetric massacre begins.
+Wooden shafts splinter, skulls crack, and sharp stones tear through flesh.

+Scene 3

+Audio: Everything suddenly drops into dead silence.
+Only the sound of heavy, ragged breathing and the harsh cawing of vultures can be heard.
+Music shifts into a freezing, pure sinusoidal bass line.

+Visuals: A desolate clearing completely covered with the bodies of fallen warriors from both tribes.
+No signs of life.
+Standing in the very center of this mountain of corpses, swaying from deep wounds, is the Lonely Chief.
+He holds the broken shaft of his stone spear.

+Action: The Chief looks under his feet.
+Formally, all the trophies, beads, tools, and food of both sides now belong to him [1.1].
+He won.
+But around him is a dead wasteland.
+On his internal display, the "Tribe Vitality" bar drops to the absolute bottom: "USER_COUNT = 1.
+SYSTEM EFFICIENCY = 0%."
+[1.1]

+Scene 4

+Audio: A quiet, gentle rustling of leaves being pushed aside.
+Absolutely calm, steady, measured footsteps without a single unnecessary sound.

+Visuals: From the thick green foliage, a Third Tribe silently walks out into the clearing.
+They are completely unarmed—they have no stone spearheads, nor even sharpened sticks.
+They are clean, fresh, and full of biological energy.

+Action: They quietly, without any rush, collect all the beads, weapons, and tools from the ground [1.1].
+A few strong men calmly take the weakened winning Chief by his arms, throw a leather leash around his neck, and lead him away as a free labor slave [1.1].
+The camera rises high into the sky, showing the Third Tribe peacefully moving into the abandoned, ready-made tents, taking all the lands and women of both annihilated bloodlines [1.1].

+Dialogue/Voiceover: While two forces blindly destroy each other on the arena of ego, the Observer claims the entire physical resource of the planet without firing a single shot.
+Spears are nullified.
+Patents are wiped out.
+The loop is closed by the Observer with 100% efficiency [1.1].